equinor/radix-api-contract-testing/README.md

     npm install --only=dev && npm install --no-save eslint

-Note the "no save" `eslint` installation — this is to avoid a conflict with the version bundled with CRA, which sometimes does not work from within a code editor, without attempting to install another `eslint` version in the build.
+Note the "no save" `eslint` installation — this is to avoid a conflict with the version within the Docker container, which sometimes does not work from within a code editor.

 ## Production build